-- 1. Refinitiv's operations and revenue represents the majority of LSEG's operations and revenue: - 2.
-The Fund has access to the majority of Refinitiv through parent company guarantees from LSEGA Inc and Refinitiv UK Parent Limited; - 3.
+- 1. Data & Analytics business' operations and revenue represents the majority of LSEG's operations and revenue; - 2.
+The Fund has access to the majority of Data & Analytics business through parent company guarantees from LSEGA Inc and Refinitiv UK Parent Limited; - 3.
 No standalone climate disclosures have been prepared for the sole participating employer, Refinitiv Limited; and - 4.
 Refinitiv Limited is intrinsically linked to LSEG and is not a separable standalone business due to shared intellectual property arrangements and support function services.